 Cornaway Lane went down to the Little Wicor Farm on the corner, with the larger Wicor Farm at the end of that road, by the Wicor Lake and Wicor Marsh.
 The huge Cornaway Lane Roundabout is a product of the early 1970s, with its pronounced shape, excessive use of pedestrian fencing and barely-used subways that are surely on borrowed time.
 Originally traffic on the A27 could drive straight through, with traffic on the roundabout having to stop for them ("French style"), which probably explains its strange shape.

 From here on, as we head in to Portchester, things become more vague.
-The streets which we pass are:
+The streets which we pass are, very roughly:

 - Winham Drive - 1970s